TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 <div class="lesson-content__panel" markdown="1">

 1. Check out this [lifecycle diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) to see a good visual representation of a components lifecycle methods.

+2. Read this [component lifecycle documentation](https://reactjs.org/docs/react-component.html#the-component-lifecycle) by the people who made react!
+    *   You only have to worry about the methods in bold, but you can read up on the others if you're curious - they're uncommon and you likely won't need them in most of your apps.
 </div>

 ### Knowledge Check